 Some secured loans are covered by the Consumer Credit Act but not mortgages.
 If your secured loan is covered by the Act, you may be able to apply for a Time Order, if you have problems paying back what you owe.
 A Time Order is a special order that the courts can make, allowing you time to pay.
 This can help you keep your home if you fall behind with payments.

 If you are behind with payments on a secured loan, get help from an adviser straight away.
-You can get advice from a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+You can get advice from your local Citizens Advice.

 The following kinds of agreement are not covered by the Consumer Credit Act: